 - In File Explorer, navigate to the folder where your Boulevard data file is located, C:\Users\Your User Name\AppData\Roaming\Blvd.

 - Inside the Blvd folder, right-click on BLVD.MDB and rename it to OLDBLVD.MDB.

-- Navigate to your Documents folder, right-click on BLVD.MDB and rename it to OLDBLVD.MDB.
+- Navigate to your Documents folder, and if a BLVD.MDB is found, right-click and rename it to OLDBLVD.MDB.

 - Minimize or close File Explorer.

 - Attempt to open Boulevard using your normal shortcut (it should open blank).

 - Proceed with Restoring a new backup (see Boulevard Default Data & Backup File Location to find the backup files Boulevard automatically creates when exiting the software).